eternauta1337/ethernaut-cli/packages/ethernaut-util/README.md

 - unit Converts between different units of Ether
 - gas Fetch gas info on the current network
 - chain Finds a network name from a chain ID, or vice versa
-- Returns the current timestamp adjusted by a given amount of units of time into the future
+- timestamp Returns the current timestamp adjusted by a given amount of units of time into the future
 - date Converts a Unix timestamp to human-readable UTC and local time
 - hex Converts integers to hex